-ISSUE: Whether the warning language used adequately

-informed the defendant of his right to have his attorney present during questioning, as required by the language reasonably conveys to the suspect his rights as required by Miranda.
+- ISSUE: Whether the warning language used adequately informed the defendant of his right to have his attorney present during questioning, as required by Miranda? - HELD: Yes.
+The warning requirements are satisfied when the language reasonably conveys to the suspect his rights as required by Miranda.